-- Calculate (F2): This starts the calculations and puts the results in the output window and Excel file, if selected. - Tolerance: This lets you add, edit, or delete a bias tolerance.
+- Calculate (F2): This starts the calculations and puts the results in the output window and Excel file, if selected. - Properties:

+Formats: This lets you control the numeric formats of the various items in the table.

+Bias Tolerance: This lets you select a Bias Tolerance library.
+You can load many, but only one is checked-marked and in use at any given time.

+Libraries: This lets you add, edit, or delete a bias tolerance.
 For example, you might add a tolerance for aging, humidity, high and low temperature, radiation, or any environmental variable that can produce parameter shift.

-Tolerances for negative bias, positive bias, and random percentages may be specified.
+Tolerances for negative bias, positive bias, and random may be specified.
 A bias tolerance is a fixed shift, either negative or positive.
 This function only creates the tolerance category.
-Double click on any parameter's bias tolerance entry to edit the Neg%, Pos% or Rnd% tolerance values.
-The display format is:
+Click on any parameter's bias tolerance entry to edit the tolerance values.
+The values may be absolute (e.g. 10) or a percentage (e.g. 10%).
+If the main parameter is zero, then the tolerances must all be absolute.

-Neg%,Pos%,Rnd%

-- Format: This lets you specify the numeric format of the various output columns and summaries. - Close: This closes the dialog box and saves any changes. - Cancel: This closes the dialog box without saving any changes. - Help: This accesses the Help system.
+- Close: This closes the dialog box and saves any changes. - Cancel: This closes the dialog box without saving any changes. - Help: This accesses the Help system